This post may contain affiliate links – read our full disclosure

 Does Vinegar Weed Killer Really Work?

 Okay, this is the big question.
 Sure its great that the recipe uses common household items that you will find in almost anyone cupboard.
-But, does vinegar weed killer really kill weeds?
+But, does it really kill weeds?

 Well, yes and no. You were afraid I was going to say that – weren’t you?

-But, before you cast your garden weeding woes aside, you need to understand the limitations of DIY vinegar weed killer recipes.
+But, before you cast your garden weeding woes aside, you need to understand the limitations of natural weed killer recipes.

 Vinegar damages plants by stripping off the wax cuticle of the plant leaf.
 With no protection to prevent drying out, the plant loses water and dries up.
 This will NOT however, kill most weeds initially.